hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 #### multicast element

-It includes parameters to fine tune the multicast join mechanism.
+The `multicast` element includes parameters to fine tune the multicast join mechanism.

-- `enabled`: Specifies whether the multicast discovery is enabled or not.
-Values can be `true` or `false`.
+- `enabled`: Specifies whether the multicast discovery is enabled or not, `true` or `false`.
 - `multicast-group`: The multicast group IP address.
 Specify it when you want to create clusters within the same network.
 Values can be between 224.0.0.0 and 239.255.255.255.
-Default value is 224.2.2.3
+Default value is 224.2.2.3.
-- `multicast-port`: The multicast socket port which Hazelcast member listens to and sends discovery messages through it.
+- `multicast-port`: The multicast socket port that the Hazelcast member listens to and sends discovery messages through.
 Default value is 54327.
 - `multicast-time-to-live`: Time-to-live value for multicast packets sent out to control the scope of multicasts.
-You can have more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
+See more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
 - `multicast-timeout-seconds`: Only when the nodes are starting up, this timeout (in seconds) specifies the period during which a node waits for a multicast response from another node.
 For example, if you set it as 60 seconds, each node will wait for 60 seconds until a leader node is selected.
 Its default value is 2 seconds.
 - `trusted-interfaces`: Includes IP addresses of trusted members.
 When a node wants to join to the cluster, its join request will be rejected if it is not a trusted member.
 You can give an IP addresses range using the wildcard (\*) on the last digit of IP address (e.g. 192.168.1.\* or 192.168.1.100-110).

 #### tcp-ip element

-It includes parameters to fine tune the TCP/IP join mechanism.
+The `tcp-ip` element includes parameters to fine tune the TCP/IP join mechanism.

 - `enabled`: Specifies whether the TCP/IP discovery is enabled or not.
 Values can be `true` or `false`.
 - `required-member`: IP address of the required member.
 Cluster will only formed if the member with this IP address is found.